 Likewise, if your personal injury claim involves an injury sustained at a certain location and the police were called, there should still be a report on file about it.
-The report will really work to your advantage if one exists, while still helping the attorney better understand what happened and whether your case might be worthwhile to take.
+The report will really work to your advantage if one exists, while still helping the personal injury attorney better understand what happened and whether your case might be worthwhile to take.

 We know that no one likes to share their medical records with the world, but in the event that you're pursuing a personal injury lawsuit, you're going to need them for evidence as well as support for your case.

-If you have any records of doctor’s visits, hospitals visits, or even visits with a therapist, you need to bring them to your consultation.
+If you have any records of doctors' visits, hospitals visits, or even visits with a therapist, you need to bring them to your consultation.
 This includes chart notes about your visits, any diagnoses that were given, and any prescriptions that have been prescribed.

 Additionally, all of your receipts and bills for medical care and prescriptions should be found and brought in.
-Your prospective attorney should be able to get an idea of the severity of your injuries as well as the amount of pain and suffering that you have experienced.
+Your prospective personal injury attorney should be able to get an idea of the severity of your injuries as well as the amount of pain and suffering that you have experienced.

-If you've received any bills that are related to the injury, but not necessary doctor bills, you need to bring those in as well.
+If you've received any bills that are related to the injury, but not necessary doctors' bills, you need to bring those in as well.
 This can be the cost of taxis to drive you, if your car is in the shop, or the cost of support devices, such as crutches.

 This encompasses anything that has come out of your pocket and is a result of your personal injury.
 Itemized receipts are beneficial to get an exact figure of how much you've had to spend.